General information on ranking

 • Main target groups: employers, higher education institutions, policymakers, governments and funding agencies, students and parents

-• Level of comparison: fields or subject
+• Level of comparison: broad areas: 5, subjects/disciplines: 55

 • Major dimensions covered: employability, reputation, research, teaching